getify/Functional-Light-JS/ch4.md

 **Note:** Don't miss that `extractName(..)` here hasn't actually extracted anything yet.
 We partially applied `prop(..)` to make a function that's waiting to extract the `"name"` property from whatever object we pass into it.
 We could also have done it with `curry(prop)("name")`.

-Next, let's reduce our example's nested lookup calls to this:
+Next, let's narrow the focus on our example's nested lookup calls to this:

 ```js
 getLastOrder( function orderFound(order){